Navy report: Multiple errors poisoned Pearl Harbor water | WTOP News

 “Meanwhile, over the course of eight days, that fuel enters into this French drain that is under the concrete and seeps slowly and quietly into the Red Hill well.
 And that fuel into the Red Hill well is then pumped into the Navy system,” Paparo said.

-Red Hill officials thought that only 1,618 gallons had leaked in the May spill and that they recovered all but 38 gallons.
-They noticed that one of the tanks was short 20,000 gallons but believed it had flowed through the pipes and didn’t realize it had flown into the fire suppression line.
+Red Hill officials thought that only 1,618 gallons (6,125 liters) had leaked in the May spill and that they recovered all but 38 gallons (144 liters).
+They noticed that one of the tanks was short 20,000 gallons (75,700 liters) but believed it had flowed through the pipes and didn’t realize it had flown into the fire suppression line.
 They didn’t report the discrepancy to senior leadership.

 After the November spill when people started getting sick, the military moved about 4,000 mostly military families into hotels for months while they waited for their water to be safe again.